fellipesg/url-shortener/README.md

 DB_USERNAME=root
 DB_PASSWORD=yourPassword

+In your terminal, type: composer global require "laravel/installer=~1.1".
+It will Install Laravel In your terminal, type: composer install

 In your terminal, type: php artisan migrate.
 It will migrate the database;
 In your terminal, type: php artisan cache:clear.
 It will clear any caches;